Chinese Taipei: Two Chinas at the Olympics

-The International Olympic Committee (IOC) recognized both the PRC and the ROC Olympic Committees in 1954.
-In 1958, the PRC withdrew its membership from the IOC and nine other international sports organizations in protest against the two-Chinas policy.
-After the withdrawal of the PRC, the IOC had been using a number of names in international Olympic activities to differentiate the ROC from the PRC.
-"Formosa" was used at the 1960 Summer Olympics, and "Taiwan" was used in 1964 and 1968.
+Following the PRC's withdrawal in 1958, the IOC continued to grapple with the question of China's representation.
+In 1959, Soviet Union members of the IOC requested that the ROC's National Olympic Committee change its name because "this NOC cannot possibly supervise sports in mainland China."
+The IOC ruled that the committee based in Taipei could no longer be recognized under the name "Chinese National Olympic Committee" and stated that any application for recognition under a different name would be considered.
+The ROC delegation competed under different designations in subsequent Games, using "Formosa" at the 1960 Summer Olympics and "Taiwan" at the 1964 and 1968 Summer Olympics.
+The IOC subsequently permitted the ROC to compete under the name Republic of China in 1972.

 In 1975, the PRC applied to rejoin the IOC as the sole sports organization representing the whole China.
-The Taiwanese team, competing under the name of Republic of China at the previous Olympics, was refused the right to represent itself as the "Republic of China" or use "China" in its name by the government of the host country, Canada, at the 1976 Summer Olympics.
+The following year, the government of the host country, Canada, refused to allow the ROC team to compete under the name "Republic of China" or to use "China" in its name at the 1976 Summer Olympics.
 The IOC then voted to change the name of the ROC team to "Taiwan", which was rejected by the ROC, and the ROC announced their withdrawal from the 1976 Summer Olympics a day before the opening ceremony.

 The top ROC leadership at the time asserted Chinese nationalism, contending both parts of divided China are Chinese territories and Taiwan did not represent all the regions of the ROC.
 What people refer to as Taiwan is one of several areas or islands (Penghu, Kinmen and Matsu in addition to Taiwan) and Taiwan alone did not reflect the "territorial extent" of the ROC.
 Furthermore, although it is true that most products from the area controlled by the ROC are labeled "made in Taiwan", the trade practices of the ROC are such that the regional area of production is used for labeling.
 Some wines from Kinmen are labeled "made in Kinmen", just as some perfume are labeled "made in Paris" and not "made in France".
 Therefore, the ROC government refused to accept the name of Taiwan during the period.